 - Mary Dudley took David’s planting list and procured the plants within her budget.

 Now that the hard part was done, it was time to break ground on the 400ft^2 rain garden!
 With the expected Cincinnati rain delay here and there, the garden was constructed within five days.
 The students participated as much as they could and did most of the planting and spreading of mulch.
 The digging of the rain garden was greatly facilitated by the Mill Creek Alliance’s Green Team, headed by Tanner Yess.
 The project could not have been completed without their help.

 David Rutter was excited to get back to his teaching roots and provide his expertise.
 He estimates that the garden should treat a bit over 120,000 gallons of stormwater a year!

 OKI is more than transportation solutions and has a commitment to water quality and better stormwater management throughout the region.
-Over the past few years, OKI has produced the My Community’s Water, treesandstormwater.org and Environmental Resources applications to assist in this mission.
+Over the past few years, OKI has produced the My Community’s Water, treesandstormwater.org (this website is currently offline) and Environmental Resources applications to assist in this mission.
 Be on the look-out for our ‘101 on the Clean Water Act Section 208’ video in spring of 2019!